Navigating the Real Estate Landscape: Selling a House by Owner in Chicago

 Post-sale Responsibilities: Ensuring a Smooth Transition After Closing

-After finalizing the sale of your house in Chicago, IL, several post-sale responsibilities are crucial to ensure a smooth transition for both you and the new homeowners.
-It’s important to promptly transfer utility accounts, such as water, gas, and electricity, to prevent any service interruptions.
+After finalizing the sale of your house in Chicago, IL, several post-sale responsibilities are crucial to ensure a smooth transition for you and the new homeowners.
+To prevent service interruptions, it’s essential to promptly transfer utility accounts, such as water, gas, and electricity.

 Informing applicable local government offices about the ownership change can help avoid future complications.
 If you had insurance on the property, notifying your insurer about the sale will help terminate coverage or transfer it as needed.

-Taking these steps not only fulfills your obligations as a seller but also facilitates a more seamless handover for the buyers settling into their new home in Chicago.
+Taking these steps fulfills your obligations as a seller and facilitates a more seamless handover for the buyers settling into their new home in Chicago.

-Additionally, obtaining a preliminary title report is crucial for verifying ownership and uncovering any liens or encumbrances.
-Homeowners should also provide potential buyers with the Lead-Based Paint Disclosure if the property was built before 1978.
+Additionally, obtaining a preliminary title report is crucial for verifying ownership and uncovering liens or encumbrances.
+If the property was built before 1978, homeowners should also provide potential buyers with the Lead-Based Paint Disclosure.

-The contract for sale is another critical document that outlines all terms agreed upon between buyer and seller.
-It’s advisable to use an attorney-approved real estate contract specific to Illinois standards.
+The contract for sale is another critical document that outlines all terms agreed upon between the buyer and the seller.
+Using an attorney-approved real estate contract specific to Illinois standards is advisable.

 Furthermore, sellers must complete the Bill of Sale for any personal property included in the transaction and secure an affidavit of title to affirm no legal impediments exist against the property.
 Ensuring all these documents are accurately completed and legally compliant will facilitate a successful FSBO process in Chicago’s competitive real estate market.